tsmith512/bframes/content/docs/cookbook/live/clipping.md

 {{< liveOnDemandPlayer >}}

+_Playback can take up to a minute to start once requested,_ and this feature is best demonstrated at least a few minutes into the broadcast.

 ## Get the Preview Manifest

 Get the _video ID_ of the current broadcast and request a short preview manifest.